brian32768/react-bootstrap-test/README.md

 ## react-redux-first/

-Uses react-first-router.
+This sample use react-first-router and react-bootstrap.
 ## pigeon-messenger-service/

+FIXME - this sample is broken, stuck somewhere in an upgrade nightmare.
+The whole redux router thing is confusing and I am not convinced I need it right now.

-In this project, I started with my 'react-test' project and then I added more React code, I added code to do a fetch from a remote server, and I added some glitzy Bootstrap components.
+In this sample, I started with my 'react-test' project and then I added more React code, I added code to do a fetch from a remote server, and I added some glitzy Bootstrap components.